divonlan/genozip-docs/docs/bam.rst

 Note: the reference file is also needed for uncompressing.
 Alternatively, use ``--REFERENCE`` (uppercase) which copies the relevant parts of the reference file to myfile.bam, obliviating the need for a reference file for uncompressing.
 Compression with a reference file works regardless of whether the SAM/BAM file is aligned.

+Note: It is *not* a requirement that this reference file be the same file as the one used to align the BAM file.
+It is ok if it contains a different set of contigs.
+However, contigs that are present in both the reference FASTA used for alignment and the reference file provided to Genozip, must of the same length.

 **Compressing CRAM files**

 Genozip does not support CRAM natively - it uses `samtools <https://en.wikipedia.org/wiki/SAMtools>`_ to convert CRAM files to the BAM format, and as such it requires samtools to be installed for CRAM compression to work.